 Feather and down duvets and pillows and guest toiletries are provided.
 Hairdryers are supplied in the two double bedrooms.

 Wi-Fi is available with good speeds.
 Mobile reception is reasonable on most networks.

 The heating is thermostatically controlled with underfloor heating throughout the ground floor.
 There is a wood burning stove with initial basket of logs supplied and additional logs can be available on request at extra cost.

 The property is detached in a rural location in open countryside offering complete privacy.

 The Bothy is accessed via a private estate road which gives way to a farm track.
 This involves opening two access gates into open farmland.
 Please note that the track is rutted in places and is unsuitable for low slung cars.
 During icy and snowy conditions 4WD vehicles are essential.
 Please contact us if you have any concerns.

-Situated just a few miles from the England border, Newcastleon (2.5 miles away) is nestled within the valley of Liddesdale, surrounded by rolling hills of Scottish countryside.
+Situated just a few miles from the English border, Newcastleton (2.5 miles away) is nestled within the valley of Liddesdale, surrounded by rolling hills of Scottish countryside.
 It is a village steeped in a wild history, illustrated by its many ruins, castles and monuments.

 Right on your doorstep is the award-winning 7stanes mountain biking centre.
 It has routes to suit members of the whole family, from complete novice riders to more experienced bikers.
 At each of their seven locations spanning the south of Scotland, there is a unique stone sculpture and at this one, you’ll find an inscription on either side; perfect to admire whilst having a little breather.